 - Woodwinds and Brass:

 - Prepare approximately two minutes each of two solos or etudes that demonstrate your technical and lyrical ability.
 NO ACCOMPANIST is required, and music does NOT need to be memorized.
-You may use mid-state audition excerpts if you are preparing for the audition.
+You may use mid-state audition excerpts.

 - In addition, please plan to play a two-octave F chromatic scale.